Radiotherapy for eye melanomas

 You can view and print the quick guides for all the pages in the treating eye cancer section.

 Radiotherapy uses high energy rays to kill cancer cells.
-It is really only a suitable treatment for small or medium sized eye melanomas.
+It is a common treatment for melanoma of the eye, particularly for those that are small or medium sized.

 You usually can’t have radiotherapy for a large eye tumour because the amount of radiation you would need is too much for the rest of the eye.
 Large doses of radiotherapy would mean losing the sight in that eye, so the result would be no better than removing the eye with surgery.
 Radiotherapy can also cause other problems such as an increase in pressure within the eye (glaucoma).